 ALIVE Solutions Inc.

-In the pool test, the team compared photos of the swimsuit underwater and what it looks like when the child is kicking or struggling.
+In the pool test, the team compared photos of the swimsuit colors both still underwater and with surface agitation simulating a child kicking or struggling.

-Again, neon colors like pink, orange and yellow stood out.
+Again, neon colors like pink, orange and yellow stood out most clearly.

 The best color swimsuit for lake water and pool water